AgarwalConsulting/immersion-program/03-Java/challenges.md

 - Create a function `fizz_buzz` which takes a `int` and returns a `String`
 - Ensure that you define the logic in a separate package.

+## 9. Data Structures

+Using HashMap and ArrayList, create a text interface to allow a user to add employee names to a department in a company.
+For example, "Add Savita to Engineering" or "Add Agam to Sales."
+Then let the user retrieve a list of all people in a department or all people in the company by department, sorted alphabetically.